How to Start an Event Planning Business in 2026 (Step-by-Step Guide)

 Find out more about Common Event Management Challenges and Solutions

-Like every business, starting an event planning business requires some initial investment, though the exact costs will vary depending on your location, services, and size of the event.
+Like every business, starting an event planning business requires some initial investment, though the exact costs will vary depending on your location, services, and the size of the event.
 According to our research, we have created the cheapest initial costs list for starting an event planning business without difficulty.

-Startup Costs ( based on USA ):
+Startup costs ( based on USA ):

-• Business Formation:
+• Business formation:

 • Incorporating as an LLC or corporation: $50-$500